MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * Calculating a function that takes an arbitrary amount of input data and deterministically produces a fixed-length output known as the data's "hash".

-* This can be used to verify that data has not be altered.
+* This can be used to verify that data has not been altered.
 If any part of the input data is changed, the hash will change too.

 ### Mining